davidrapan/ha-solcast/README.md

 <summary><h3>Set up HA Energy Dashboard settings</summary></h3>
 Go to the `HA>Settings>Dashboards>Energy`
 Click the edit the Solar Production item you have created.

+*If you do not have a solar sensor in your system then this integration will not work.
+The graph, and adding the forecast integration rely on there being a sensor setup to be added here

 [<img src="https://user-images.githubusercontent.com/1471841/149643349-d776f1ad-530c-46aa-91dc-8b9e7c7f3123.png" width="200">](https://user-images.githubusercontent.com/1471841/149643349-d776f1ad-530c-46aa-91dc-8b9e7c7f3123.png)